jamescarlyle/kraken-tax-calculation/README.md

 # kraken-tax-calculation

 The purpose of this codebase is to prepare data for capital gains tax and income tax in the UK, based on exported ledger data from kraken.com.
+The reason for this preparation is that kraken doesn't provide trades in GBP required for UK tax calculations.

 It is assumed that the ledger data used as a basis for calculation is exported from kraken and saved as a CSV file in the /data directory.
 The filename can be specified on the command line when the calculations are run.